- Anchorage School District

 Current Project Status:

-InitiationThe focus of this project will be to develop, produce, and implement a culturally accurate and common core aligned grade 3 Social Studies curriculum.
+ImplementationThe focus of this project was to develop, produce, and implement a culturally accurate and common core aligned grade 3 Social Studies curriculum.
 This project supports the District initiative to increase the reading proficiency of K-8 students and incorporate cultural, SEL (social-emotional learning), and Social Studies standards.

-The current grade 3 Social Studies curriculum is outdated, culturally inaccurate to Alaska Natives and Indigenous groups, and does not align with common core standards.
-The Teaching and Learning Department has an opportunity to develop enhanced materials.
+The former grade 3 Social Studies curriculum was outdated, culturally inaccurate to Alaska Natives and Indigenous groups, and did not align with Common Core Standards.
+The Teaching and Learning Department had an opportunity to develop enhanced materials.

 Summary Milestone Schedule